 All HSC subjects are hard work, all subjects have assessment tasks, some subjects will have a major project or mandatory Work Placement.
-It is important that you consider all aspects of your subject choices to ensure that you're selecting subjects that you are prepared to put hours of dedication and time into.
-Even though Year 11 and 12 are hard work, it is rewarding to receive your HSC.
+It is important that you consider all aspects of your subject choices to ensure that you are selecting subjects that you are prepared to study in depth.